Native American tribes reach $590 million opioid settlement

 AmerisourceBergen, based in Conshohocken, Pennsylvania, said in a statement that the deal will expedite help for communities and let the company focus on the pharmaceutical supply chain.

-Cardinal, based in Columbus, Ohio, declined to comment, and McKesson did not immediately respond to requests for comment.
+Cardinal, based in Columbus, Ohio, and McKesson, based in Irving, Texas, declined to comment.

 Under the deal, Johnson & Johnson would pay $150 million over two years.
-AmerisourceBergen; McKesson, based in Irving, Texas; and Cardinal would contribute $440 million in total over seven years.
+AmerisourceBergen McKesson and Cardinal would contribute $440 million in total over seven years.

-Each tribe could decide whether to participate but would be required to use the money to deal with the opioid epidemic.
+Each of the 574 federally recognized tribes could decide whether to participate but would be required to use the money to deal with the opioid epidemic.

 The deal would take effect when 95% of the tribes with lawsuits against the companies agree to the settlement, said Tara Sutton, a lawyer whose firm is representing 28 tribes.